 # Import

-On the Audience > List page, the user was included in a list of users provided after clicking the Add Subscribers / Modify List link.
+On the Audience > Lists page, the user was included in a list update submitted after clicking Update.

-On the Audience > List page, the user was included in a list of users provided after clicking Channel Subscribe Users.
+On the Audience > Lists page, the user was included in a list of users provided after clicking Subscribe to Channel.

 A new static list was saved (perhaps by saving a dynamic list as a new static list or creating static list from another static list).